isaaclepes/Scientific-Sorting-System/README.md

 Removed the lapis on gold pad, added:

-  target block on barrier - Item sorters
+  target block on amethyst block - Item sorters

-  furnace on barrier - For super furnaces
+  furnace on amethyst block - For super furnaces

-  blast furnace on barrier - for super smelters
+  blast furnace on amethyst block - for super smelters

-  smoker on barrier - for super smokers
+  smoker on amethyst block - for super smokers

-  coalblock on barrier - Fuel for 'super' smoker/furnace/blast furnace
+  coalblock on amethyst block - Fuel for 'super' smoker/furnace/blast furnace

 Added functionality for shulker box loader.
 Not required for sorting, but together can make a system that stores filled shulker boxes